cuongbuoi/retro-ai-agent/memory-bank/techContext.md

 - Client-side file processing may be resource-intensive for large files
 - No current limitation on file size or number of attachments
 - Vietnamese text may require additional rendering considerations
+- Web search adds latency to response generation for the Deep Research agent

 ## Integration Points